Abiramisankar0425/flame-monitor-sensor/README.md

 #### Installation
 # No external package installation required
 # 1. Download and install Arduino IDE from arduino.cc
-# 2. Open the .ino file containing the project code
+# 2.paste the project code into the Code Editor (Sketch Area) and run the code.

 #### Run
 # 1. Connect Arduino via USB